bjornedstrom/timmy/README.md

 * www.symantec.com:443
 * www.godaddy.com:443

-timmy will detect these invalid servers and refuse:
+timmy will detect these invalid servers and refuse to sign (TODO: implement similar for verification):

     $ timmy -f document -s facebook.com
 	ERROR!
 Server responded with invalid time!
 Aborting.

+A further gotcha is that many of the *valid* servers are configured with short lived certificates nowadays.
+For example Googles certificates are routinely only valid for a few months at most.
+On signature verification timmy will check that the timestamp signed falls within the valid dates.
+You may see this after a while:

+    $ timmy -v output.json
+    ERROR!
+Signature verification FAILURE: Certificate has expired.

 ### Attacks